SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     default-argument-clause --> ``=`` expression

 ..
-TODO: Code block is optional in the context of a protocol.
+NOTE: Code block is optional in the context of a protocol.
     Everywhere else, it's required.
     We could refactor to have a separation between function definition/declaration.
     There is also the low-level "asm name" FFI